Reviews You Can Rely On

 Should I Consider Weight Capacity?

-Weight capacities can vary on scooters from under 200 lbs to over 350 lbs.
-If you're riding close to these limits, you'll likely see a significant decrease in the manufacturers' claims for power and range.
+Scooters' Weight capacities vary from under 200 lbs to over 350 lbs.
+If you're riding close to these limits, you'll likely see a significant decrease in the manufacturer's claims for power and range.
 Conversely, if you are a lightweight rider, you can expect a boost in these metrics.
 For example, when riding up a medium-grade hill on one of our test scooters, our 200-pound rider barely squeaked by, whereas our 90-pound rider flew up.
 So, for maximum performance, choose a scooter well above your weight.
 You'll also want to consider any additional weight you may carry, such as a backpack, equipment, or groceries.
 If you weigh more than 150 lbs, remember that most scooters will not go much faster than 10 mph up a moderate hill and may require you to kick up a steep hill aggressively.
 Scooters are not the tool of choice in areas of steep hills.
 You are much better served with an e-bike.

 electric scooter - keeping a few things in mind, such as weight load and battery size...